Austre Bokn

-Austre Bokn is an island in Bokn municipality in Rogaland county, Norway.
+Austre Bokn is an island in Bokn Municipality in Rogaland county, Norway.
 The 7.5 km2 island lies on the northern side of the Boknafjorden between the islands of Ognøya and Vestre Bokn.
 It's connected to the other two islands and to the mainland by a series of bridges along the European route E39 highway.
 Both islands are separated from Austre Bokn by very small channels that are only about 250 to 350 m wide.

 Most of the island is barren, rocky, and uninhabited.
 The 188 m tall Vardefjellet is the highest point on the island.
 The majority of the island's population is located along the western and southern shores.
-With less than 200 residents on the island, it is the second most populous island in the municipality (only 3 islands in Bokn are populated).
+With less than 200 residents on the island, it is the second most populous island in the municipality (only 3 islands in Bokn Municipality are populated).